prabal19-dell/prgaming-demo/README.md

 # prgaming-demo
-This is my frst Git Repositor. author-Prabal Srivastava
+This is my frst Git Repository. author-Prabal Srivastava